AviatrixSystems/Docs/HowTos/nextgentransit_for_azure.rst

 How do I deploy it?
 --------------------------------------------------------------------

 The Aviatrix Controller is available in Azure Marketplace.

-Follow the `Azure Startup Guide <https://docs.aviatrix.com/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.html>`_ to launch the Controller.
-Once the Controller is launched, follow the onboarding steps to setup Azure API credentials so that the Controller can launch gateways on behalf of the Azure account.
+ 1. Follow the `Azure Startup Guide <https://docs.aviatrix.com/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.html>`_ to launch the Controller.
+ #.
+Follow the onboarding steps to setup Azure API credentials so that the Controller can launch gateways on behalf of the Azure account.
-When onboarding is complete, select the use case Next-Gen Transit Network and follow the `workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to start building the transit network.
+ #.
+Select the use case Next-Gen Transit Network and follow the `workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to start building the transit network.

 .. |nextgentransit_for_azure| image:: nextgentransit_for_azure_media/nextgentransit_for_azure.png